 While some people may not need to remove their wisdom teeth, it’s generally recommended to do so because the sooner they are removed, the faster your mouth will heal and recover.
 Some people believe that they don’t need to remove their wisdom teeth because it’s not causing them pain now, but there’s always a chance that your wisdom teeth will continue to grow and start affecting the rest of your mouth.

 If you’re unsure whether you need wisdom teeth removal or not, our team at Advanced Dental Concepts will be more than happy to perform a full examination to help you identify your wisdom teeth and explain if you should undergo a wisdom teeth removal procedure or not.

 Maintaining your teeth ensures that you have good oral health.
 However, no matter how much we brush and how carefully we watch what we eat, there are times where we might be susceptible to periodontal disease.
-Also known as gum disease, this is a slow-acting disease that will eventually cause problems such as a receding gum line and sensitive teeth.
-These are very easy to spot because they affect the visual appearance of your teeth and it also makes it difficult to eat and drink hot or cold things.
+Also known as gum disease, this is a slowly progressing disease that will eventually cause problems such as a receding gum line and sensitive teeth.
+These are very easy to spot because they affect the visual appearance of your teeth, and it also makes it difficult to eat and drink hot or cold things.

 If it’s been a while since your last checkup, then your teeth may be heavily affected by periodontal disease.
 In order to clean up this infection, our team will likely need to perform scaling and root planing to help you remove disease gum tissue.
 This process will help you ensure that your gums are healthy and will assist in keeping your teeth healthier for longer.